snackzone/activerecord-lite/readme.md

 It's a great way to use ActiveRecord::Base's CRUD methods and associations without all the extra overhead.

+SQLRelation imitates the behavior of ActiveRecord::Relation, making sure no unnecessary queries are made to the DB.

 ##Try it out
 1. Clone the repo
 2. Load the demo file in Pry.